Aandrew94/SimpleGame/README.md

 * Run the command `git clone https://github.com/Aandrew94/SimpleGame.git`
 * From terminal, navigate into the folder named SimpleGame
 * Run `make`
-* After the compile and linked process is complete, tun the application by `./SimpleGame`
+* After the compile and linked process is complete, run the application by `./SimpleGame`
 * Enjoy :)